CommunityCAD/cc-panic/README.md

 ## Usage

 To use the panic button, type `/panic` in the chat.
 The resource will collect the enabled location information and send it to the Community CAD API.
+To clear the panic button, type `/stop_panic` in the chat.
+The resource will collect the enabled location information and send it to the Community CAD API.